 The Google Pixel 4 XL starts at $899 and its release date was Oct 24, 2019.
 That price gets you a phone with a fairly skimpy 64GB of storage.
 For 128GB, the Pixel 4 XL's price goes up to $999.

 For the first time in the Pixel's history, you can pick up Google's phone from just about anywhere.
-Previously restricted to Verizon or Google's own store and Google Fi wireless service, now all the Big Four wireless carriers in the U.S. offer the Pixel 4 XL.
-You'll also find the phone at US Cellular, Xfinity Mobile, Spectrum Mobile and Visible.
+Previously restricted to Verizon or Google's own store and Google Fi (opens in new tab) wireless service, now all the Big Four wireless carriers in the U.S. offer the Pixel 4 XL.
+You'll also find the phone at US Cellular, Xfinity Mobile (opens in new tab), Spectrum Mobile (opens in new tab) and Visible (opens in new tab).
 So finding a Pixel 4 XL shouldn't be a problem, which removes one of the biggest hurdles that kept people from considering past Pixels.